Criscras13/API_image_testing/README.md

-# KnowBe4 Static API Replica
+# Static API Replica

-This project is a static replica of the KnowBe4 Help Center API (Zendesk V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
+This project is a static replica of the a Help Center API (Zendesk V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
 It serves static JSON files that mimic the structure and content of the real API endpoints.

 ## How It Works